 As you can see from the photo at the top of this page, the recognition and popularity was well-deserved.
 However, that picture was taken only a couple of days after a freak snowstorm hit the Julian area so it was pretty much at or near peak flow as far as I'm concerned.
 In our experiences, this waterfall tended to have a pretty short season, and it's very dependent on how much snow had accumulated in the watersheds that ultimately drained into Cedar Creek.
 On Julie's first visit to this waterfall back in early May 2001, it was completely dry.
-Recently in 2016, we made a visit here a little over two weeks after the previous major system that passed through here produced a lot of snow.
+Recently in 2016 and 2017, we made visitd here at least a week or two after the previous major storm systems that passed through here.
 You'll see in the photos below that the flow was noticeably less than the one shown at the top of this page.
 The bottom line is that the more time has passed since the last storm, the more limited the amount of water in the falls will be.
 Therefore, I'd say late Spring and Summer would not be good times to visit due to the lack of waterflow and the higher temperatures, which can be downright dangerous if you don't know what you're getting yourself into with this hike.

 Speaking of the permits, the system was implemented around 2012 after too many injuries and fatalities had occurred on this trail as well as the cliffs surrounding the waterfall.
-We noticed on the online reservation site (the link can be found through the USDA website) that there was a daily limit of 75 permits issued per day.
-We managed to book our permit for a Saturday of our most recent visit just a couple days prior to our arrival.
+We noticed on the online reservation site (the link can be found through the USDA website) that there was a daily limit of 75 group permits of up to five people per group issued per day.
+We managed to book our permit for a Saturday of our two most recent visits just a couple days prior to our arrival.
 We didn't need to get permits on any of our visits prior to 2012.
 That said, I'd imagine availability can vary, especially with this falls maintaining its popularity on social media and on hiking blogs.
 In any case, by limiting access, it seemed to have curbed the number of rescues.

 As for the hike itself, there are actually two different approaches to the waterfall - the west entrance at the San Diego Country Estates accessed from Ramona and the east entrance at the Saddleback Hill accessed from Julian (see directions to both trailheads below).
 Both trails require similar hiking distances of just under 6 miles round trip, and they're both upside down hikes (meaning you descend to the falls and hike up on the way out).
 Therefore, despite the obvious trails and lack of off-trail scrambling, this hike can be deceptively strenuous.
 That said, of the two trails, by far the most popular method of doing this hike was from the Ramona side.
 I suspect the main reason for its popularity would be from the easy driving route to get there.
 It also didn't hurt that the Ramona side arguably had better scenery en route to the falls.
 So I'll first start with the trail description from the Ramona side.